rufer7/dotnet-webapi-using-az-key-vault-secret-rotated-by-terraform/README.md

 To test the application (either a locally running instance or the deployed one), see [Test the web API](https://learn.microsoft.com/en-us/entra/identity-platform/howto-call-a-web-api-with-curl?tabs=dotnet6%2Cbash&pivots=api&WT.mc_id=MVP_344197#test-the-web-api-1)

 > [!IMPORTANT]
+>
-> Client secret for app registration `kv-secret-rotation-sample Postman dev` has to be created manually in the Azure portal.
+> - Client secret for app registration `kv-secret-rotation-sample Postman dev` has to be created manually in the Azure portal
+> - Admin consent has to be granted for the app registration `kv-secret-rotation-sample Postman dev`

 ## Useful links